-Franklin and Sewell were apparently at loggerheads, Franklin determined to reform the boy at all costs and Sewell apparently resisted.
-John Winthrop devoted quite a passage to he case in his diaries, which turned out badly for all involved.
+John Winthrop devoted quite a passage to the case in his diaries, which turned out badly for all involved.

-Franklin “used him (Sewell) with continual rigor and unmerciful correction, and exposed him many times to much cold and wet in the winter season, and used divers acts of rigor towards him, as hanging him in the chimney and so forth,” Winthrop noted.
+Franklin “used him (Nathaniel Sewell) with continual rigor and unmerciful correction, and exposed him many times to much cold and wet in the winter season,” wrote Winthrop.
+He also “used divers acts of rigor towards him, as hanging him in the chimney and so forth,” Winthrop noted.
 But apparently the punishments did little to reform the boy.
 So Franklin set off toward Boston to take Sewell to court for a hearing about his bad behavior.

 Winthrop recorded: “the boy being very poor and weak he tied him upon an horse and so brought him (sometimes sitting and sometimes hanging down) to Boston, being five miles off, to a magistrates, and by the way the boy calling much for water, would give him none, though he came close by it, so as the boy was near dead when he came to Boston, and died in a few hours after.”

 The case created a stir.
 What was Franklin’s culpability?
-He had been trying to reform the boy and turn him into a productive citizen.
+He had tried to reform the boy and turn him into a productive citizen.
 Yet his methods were undoubtedly harsh.

-Winthrop came down on the side of the boy.
+Winthrop came down on the side of Nathaniel Sewell.
 The treatment, especially depriving the boy of water on the journey to Boston, was unreasonable.
-It was “evil because it arose from a distemper of passion,” Winthrop wrote, and he turned to the Bible, to Deuteronomy and Exodus, to determine the proper course of action.
+It was “evil because it arose from a distemper of passion,” Winthrop wrote.
+He turned to the Bible, to Deuteronomy and Exodus, to determine the proper course of action.

 “If a master strike his servant with a rod, which is a lawful action, and he die under his hand (as the servant did), he was to die for it,” he concluded.

 The General Court agreed with the lower court that Franklin was guilty and deserved the death penalty.
-In May of 1644, William Franklin was hanged — the first American colonist to be executed for murder in the course of correcting a servant.
+In May of 1644, William Franklin was hanged — the first American colonist executed for murder while correcting a servant.